alaTest Sites

 106 reviews

 alaTest has collected and analyzed 106 reviews of La Pavoni Europiccola.
 The average rating for this product is 3.9/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Comments about the noise and durability are generally positive.
+People really like the noise and durability.
 The reliability and design are also appreciated.
-Comments are divided on the price, and some have doubts about the size.
+There are some less positive comments about the size, and reviews are divided on the price.

 usability, design, reliability, durability, noise